Indians in Israel remember 26/11 Mumbai terror attack, demand action against masterminds | Law-Order

 ''The terrorists do not really have a real objective.
 They have only one goal – to harm people.
 India and Israel are democracies that seek peace and will continue to raise their voice against the menace of terrorism anywhere in the world,” Solomon said.

-''To the memory and rise of souls of Rabbi Gavriel Noah and Rivka Holtsberg, who were martyred during the time of their holy mission in a terror attack at Chabad house in Mumbai, India from which the message of Torah was being spread all over the area.
-And for the four guests who stayed in Chabad house at the time of the attack, and were also martyred: Rabi Gavriel Taitelbaum, Mrs. Norma Rabinovich, Rabi Ben Zion Kurman, Mrs, Yocheved Orpaz.
-May their souls be bound up in the bond of eternal life'', the plaque in Hebrew reads.
+''To the memory and rise of souls of Rabbi Gavriel Noah and Rivka Holtsberg, who were martyred during the time of their holy mission in a terror attack at Chabad House in Mumbai, India from which the message of Torah was being spread all over the area.
+And for the four guests who stayed in Chabad house at the time of the attack, and were also martyred: Rabbi Gavriel Taitelbaum, Norma Rabinovich, Rabbi Ben Zion Kurman, Yocheved Orpaz.
+May their souls be bound up in the bond of eternal life,'' the plaque in Hebrew reads.

 Ceremonies were also held at the Hebrew University of Jerusalem, Tel Aviv University, Ben-Gurion University and Technion in Haifa with a large number of Indian students turning up to participate while observing COVID-19 norms.

+''The candles that we lit today also symbolise the everlasting hope in humanity that each of us shares for working together towards a future that is safer and harmonious for the generations to come,'' Muralidharan said.

-Some of the participants also recounted the valiant efforts of the Indian soldiers in dealing with the terror attacks in Mumbai in 2008.
+Some of the participants also recounted the valiant efforts of the Indian soldiers in dealing with the terror attack in Mumbai in 2008.

 ''Remembering the heroes who gave up their lives for our safety on this day, 13 years ago.
 I salute their spirit and bravery.
 Let's never forget their sacrifice.
 We will forever be indebted to our bravehearts for their supreme sacrifice,” said Ajay Wagh, a postdoctoral fellow at the Technion in the northern coastal city of Haifa.